WEN-Research-Group/WaterQualityNearWells/README.md

 This repository contains all data and code for the manuscript:

 **Basijokaite, R., Kang, M., & Wen, T. (2026).
-Large-sample evidence for surface and groundwater quality associations with marginal, orphaned, and unconventional oil and gas wells across the United States . *Environmental Research Letters*, under review.**
+Large-sample evidence for surface and groundwater quality associations with marginal, orphaned, and unconventional oil and gas wells across the United States . *Environmental Research Letters*, DOI: 10.1088/1748-9326/ae7c17**

 ## Project Overview